LaunchPadLab/lp-utils/docs.md

 -   `initialValues`: An object containing initial values for the variables

+These options can also be passed in as props to the wrapped component.

 **Parameters**

 -   `varNames` **([string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String) \| [Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array))** A variable name or array of variable names